 10,000 Makes Makeathon

 I am a co-founder of the 10,000 Makes Makeathon at the University of Minnesota.

-While preparing for the second annual Makeathon, my team has been thinking about how to directly engage undergraduate students in the Grand Challenges initiative, a key strategic priority at the University of Minnesota.
+While preparing for the second annual Makeathon in 2016, my team considered how to directly engage undergraduate students in the Grand Challenges initiative, a key strategic priority at the University of Minnesota.
 The trouble is that Grand Challenges are hard.
-We’re talking about problems like developing sustainable cities in the face of climate change and promoting just and equitable societies in a divisive political climate.
-Those are lofty goals for a student seeking a four-year degree.
+We were tackling problems like developing sustainable cities in the face of climate change and promoting just and equitable societies in a divisive political climate.
+Those are lofty goals for students seeking four-year degrees.

-So why are we daring students to create a prototype addressing a Grand Challenge in only two days?
+So why did we dare students to create a prototype addressing a Grand Challenge in only two days?
 Simply, we believed in the power of students.
 10,000 Makes gives participants the opportunity to experience a complete idea-to-execution design process, interact with an interdisciplinary community of faculty and students, and develop the skills and passion that will allow them to tackle future challenges.
-We don’t expect any Grand Challenges to be solved at the 10,000 Makes Makeathon, but we know we are investing in the people who will solve them later in life.
+We didn’t expect any Grand Challenges to be solved at the 10,000 Makes Makeathon, but we knew we were investing in people who will solve them later in life.